 Any special levy aproved before closing is payable by the seller.

 If a special assessment has been proposed by way of Notice of Special General Meeting or by way of Notice of Annual General Meeting, but not passed by strata Corporation before the Completion date, the Buyer may hold back the amount of the proposed assessment and either pay the amount to Strata Corporation or, if the proposed assessment is defeated, pay the amount to the seller.

 - Review the current Title Search

 and make sure there are no Certificates of Pending Litigation, tax notices, legal notations, or other notices or endorsements; and financial encumbrances, such as mortgages, strata liens, judgments, builder’s liens or other financial charges on the title of the property.
-We can have the Title search part of the contract and your lawyer shall help clear any financial charges before closing.

 - Review the most recent depreciation report,